Dodging and Burning without the complexity

 Adobe has given us two excellent tools called Dodge and Burn.
 They work very well but cannot be used on a blank layer.
 So the Dodge and Burn tools in normal use are destructive.

 I’m now going to show you two methods using these tools.
 The first method will be destructive using the Dodge and Burn tools as they are meant to be used.
 The second semi non-destructive method uses a blank layer above filled with 50% grey, and the layer blend mode set to Overlay.

 The Options Bar for both Dodge and Burn

 Don’t think you have to use a soft (0% hardness) round brush.
 There might be an occasion where are a hard brush is needed or even a textured brush.
 By the way, Tool Pre-sets have been superseded for any tool that uses a brush.
 We now use brush pre-sets as of 2018 release of Photoshop.

 Here you can control so many aspects of a brush.
 For dodging and burning this would normally be overkill – you never know though.

 This is a strange one, as Adobe does not give the word exposure a definitive meaning.
 In my opinion, flow is the more accurate word to describe what Exposure actually does.
 Strength is another word I could use.
-I tend to use it like the flow in the Brush Tool.
+I tend to use it as the flow in the Brush Tool.
 I start low, even as low as 5%.

 Minimises clipping in the Highlights and Shadows and stops colours shifting hue.
 For portrait retouching, it’s a must tick, and pretty much a tick for every other type of photo as well.

 If you click on this icon to make it active.
 When you press down with your mouse, or tablet pen – and keep it pressed – it will continue to work.
 A good analogy is akin to using an aerosol can.
 If you keep the spray button down on the can, it will keep spraying.
 If you keep the left mouse button pressed it will continue to spray.